uutils/coreutils/README.md

 This command will install uutils into Cargo's *bin* folder (*e.g.* `$HOME/.cargo/bin`).

-This does not install files necessary for shell completion.
-For shell completion to work, use `GNU Make` or see `Manually install shell completions`.
+This does not install files necessary for shell completion or manpages.
+For manpages or shell completion to work, use `GNU Make` or see `Manually install shell completions`/`Manually install manpages`.

 ### GNU Make